SreeDharshan-GJ/memory-utility-networks/README.md

 However, useful memories are not always:

-- the newest,
+* the newest
-- the closest,
+* the closest
-- or the most frequently accessed.
+* the most frequently accessed

 MUN explores whether a learned utility function can identify memories that contribute more effectively to downstream task performance.

+The central hypothesis is that retrieval systems should optimize for future utility rather than similarity alone.

 ---